Tips for working from home

 While it may have been a novelty when we all started working from home, prolonged periods, or now a permanent way of working, can mean physical and social isolation, affecting your mental health.
 Feeling disconnected from your colleagues and not able to switch off from work at the end of the day are real concerns.
 This, coupled with feeling guilty around productivity because no one can see you, means you’re actually probably working harder too.
 All of this can contribute to poor or negative mental health.

 Looking after your mental health is the current topic of conversation.
 How do you look after yourself, both mentally and physically, especially if returning to an office is still not possible, or is on a reduced basis?
-Creating a positive home office environment will go a long way, along with some other practical tips and suggestions below.
+Creating a positive home office environment will go a long way to improve working from home.
+Check out some other practical tips and suggestions below.